Sao Paulo GP: Lewis Hamilton stars after 'devastating' DSQ - how high can he finish race from 10th?

 By Matt Morlidge

-Lewis Hamilton says he "used a lot of things to fuel" a dazzling and overtaking-filled charge in Brazil's F1 Sprint, fighting back from a "devastating" qualifying disqualification and giving himself an unexpected opportunity for Sunday's race from 10th on the grid.
+Lewis Hamilton will be looking to complete a remarkable turnaround to keep his championship hopes alive in today's Sao Paulo GP, with Red Bull insisting he "can win" ahead of Max Verstappen from 10th on the grid.

-Hamilton recovered from starting 20th on Saturday - enforced by the FIA following a DRS breach on Friday in the Mercedes - to a stunning fifth, as he recovered 15 places in just 24 pulsating laps at Interlagos.
+It has been a rollercoaster weekend for Hamilton but he made a dazzling and overtaking-filled charge in Brazil's F1 Sprint, fighting back from a "devastating" qualifying disqualification as he made up 15 places in just 24 laps after starting 20th - enforced due to a Mercedes DRS breach on Friday.

 - Bottas beats Verstappen in Sprint as Hamilton storms back